 The moisture content of the fine aggregate shall be continuously monitored by the Supplier, in the case of an operation which uses moisture sensing equipment, or it shall be checked at least once daily by the Supplier, in the case of a manually operated facility.
 The moisture content of the coarse aggregate shall be checked by the Supplier at least once per day.
 Operations which utilize moisture sensing equipment will also have the moisture content of the aggregates measured manually by the supplier at least once per day.
 This moisture determination shall be performed immediately preceding the preparation of the first load of concrete and compared to the moisture determination made by the moisture sensing equipment.
-If the moisture content determined by the moisture sensing equipment differs from the manually determined moisture content by more than 0.5%, the computer will be adjusted immediately, and rechecked.
+If the moisture content by the moisture content by the adjusted immediately, and rechecked.
 A certificate will be prepared by the batch operator and submitted to the Project with the first load of concrete showing the following:

-- 1. Pan weight (it is not acceptable to tare out the pan weight on scales equipped to do so), - 2.
-Wet weight of the pan and the sample, - 3.
+1. Pan weight (it is not acceptable to tare out the pan weight on scales equipped to do so),

+- 2. Wet weight of the pan and the sample, - 3.
 First dry weight of the pan and the sample, - 4.
 Second dry weight of the pan and the sample, - 5.
 Third dry weight of the pan and the sample (if necessary), - 6.
-The absolute moisture content of the sample, - 7.
-The actual reading of the moisture probe from the same sample that was actually tested, - 8.
-The calculated difference between the actual moisture content test and the moisture content shown by the moisture sensing equipment.
+The absolute moisture content of the sample,

+7. The actual reading of the moisture probe from the same sample that was actually tested,

+8. The calculated difference between the actual moisture content test and the moisture content shown by the moisture sensing equipment.